 What’s my reason to change?

-’Tis the season for New Year’s Resolutions!
-We’re all familiar with that sensation we get at the start of every new year – that energized and optimistic feeling that motivates us to want to set goals and reinvent who we are.
-New Year, New Me!
-Often, resolutions are tied to wanting to feel and look our best.
+We’ve all heard that January refrain – New Year, New Me!
+A New Year brings energy and optimism that motivates us to want to set goals and reinvent ourselves.
 Unfortunately, once the holiday spirit has worn off and we get back into our regular day-to-day routines, it’s hard to make those changes stick.
 Gym memberships are paid but left unused.
 We fall back into unhealthy eating habits.
 Over time, many of us give up on our resolutions and even forget why we made them in the first place.

-To help ensure success, the wellness experts at GoPivot encourage our clients, and employees, to take two steps prior to making a lasting change.
-1- Define your goal and 2- understand your ‘WHY.’
+To help ensure success, the wellness experts at GoPivot encourage our clients and employees to take two steps before making a lasting change.
+1- Define your goal, and 2- understand your ‘WHY.’

 Step One: define your goal using the SMART methodology.
-SMART is an acronym that serves a tool to help give us the clarity, focus, and motivation we need to actually stick to our goals.
-Using the SMART framework helps us to hone in on the ‘what’ and ‘how’ and define goals in a more thoughtful way.
+SMART is an acronym that serves as a tool to help give us the clarity, focus, and motivation to stick to our goals.
+Using the SMART framework enables us to hone in on the ‘what’ and ‘how’ and define goals more thoughtfully.

 - Start by setting a specific goal.
 Give your goal a definition, something that’s uncomplicated and sensible.

-- Make sure it’s measureable – how will you know when it is accomplished?
+- Make sure it’s measurable – how will you know when it is accomplished?
 What would make you look back on your year with pride?